This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 There are several good candidates for wide accents.
 Besides the ASCII caron ^ and tilde ~ and the iso-8859-1 macron ¯ there are ⎴ ⎵ ⏜ ⏝ ⏞ ⏟ ⏠ ⏡

-One down-side is that, for mathematics, positioning and shaping is very font-specific.
+The main down-side is that, for mathematics, positioning and shaping is very font-specific.
+This technique can be used consistently only in pages that load a specialized font.

 HTML tables are ideal for placing matrix elements, but the traditional brackets around matrices are a problem.

-It’s not beautiful, but a fair work-around is to use the vertical bar character, if you’re not concerned with the distinction between the usual enclosing square brackets and simple horizontal lines.
+It’s not beautiful, but a fair work-around uses the vertical bar character, if the distinction between the usual enclosing square brackets and simple horizontal lines is unimportant.
 This matrix is readable in any browser that supports tables:

 | | a | b | | |